up42/docs/source/getting-started/first-custom-block.rst

 If you want to use your own processing methods or data sources on the UP42 platform, you can create :term:`custom blocks<custom block>` that can be seamlessly integrated into UP42 :term:`workflows<workflow>`.
-This section will guide you through bringing an example custom block to the UP42 platform.
+This section will give you step-by-step instructions on how to upload a custom block to UP42.

-The block will appear in the `Custom blocks section <https://console.up42.com/custom-blocks/>`_ of your UP42 :term:`console` and can then be used like any other processing block when building a workflow.
+The block will appear in the `Custom blocks section <https://console.up42.com/custom-blocks/>`_ of your UP42 :term:`console`.
+It can then be used like any other data or processing block when building a workflow.

 .. figure:: _assets/custom_block_menu_sharpening.png
    :align: center